Qualifying and Requesting IRS First Time Penalty Abatement Waiver

 In some cases, you can even receive an abatement for an error.
 However, you need to demonstrate that the error was made in good faith.
 The IRS may also accept other reasons.
 You should show that the issue created a situation where you truly couldn’t pay or file on time.

-The IRS offers first-time penalty abatement and abatement for reasonable cause for years.
-However, many people don’t even know about these programs.
+The IRS offers first-time penalty abatement and abatement for reasonable cause for other years or other types of penalties.
+However, many taxpayers don’t even know about these programs.

-If you are looking for assistance with a tax professional who has penalty abatement experience, you can use this link or you can start a search below:
+If you are looking for assistance with a tax professional who has penalty abatement experience, start a search below.

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues